- Home

-The average UK household’s annual water bill is set to increase by £27.40 from April 2024 although some households will see their payments go up by £61, so it’s worth exploring ways you might be able to keep costs down.
+The average household’s annual water bill in England an Wales is set to increase by £94 over the next five years, so it’s worth exploring ways you might be able to keep costs down.

-Our water consumption is often higher as we move towards summer, due to gardening and watering our lawns.
+Our water consumption is often higher in the summer months, due to gardening and watering our lawns.
 Here, we look at some of the best ways you can reduce your water bills and save money.

 Consider changing the way you pay for water

-There are two ways you can pay water bills; either you pay a set price per year based on your property’s ‘rateable value’, or you have a water meter.
-With billing by rateable value, the amount you pay varies depending on the size and condition of your home and the availability of local services, and has nothing to do with the amount of water you use.
+There are two ways you can pay water bills; either you pay a set price per year based on your property’s ‘rateable value’, which is the approximate amount your property would rent out for annually, or you have a water meter.
+With billing by rateable value, the amount you pay has nothing to do with the amount of water you use.
 If you have a water meter, you only pay for the amount of water you’ve used, plus your sewerage costs.
 If you’re unsure how you currently pay, you’ll be able to find out by looking at one of your bills.
 You can find average annual costs in the different regions across England and Wales on the DiscoverWater website.

 Should I switch to a water meter?